 These changes in family or job status must be reported to Benefits Administration within 30 days after the life event change occurred along with appropriate documentation.
 Only changes that are on account of and correspond with the documented family or job status event can be made.
 For example, if the documentation you provide is for the birth of a child, the addition may increase the level of coverage (category) to employee plus children or family or allow you to start a dependent care flexible spending account; however you cannot decrease the level of coverage, opt out, add/delete other dependents, stop your contribution to a dependent care flexible spending account or change carriers because a decrease would not be consistent with the reason for the change.
-Print 2013 Benelect Change of Status form.
+Print the 2017 Benelect Change of Status form.

 Important exceptions - to family and job status benefit changes are:

 - You can change your dental and vision coverage level (category), but you cannot opt out of the plan.